by Alice Woodrome

 It was the spring of 1998.
 I still can't believe I reacted as I did.
 But that day there was no time to think.

-I was downtown in a little office waiting while a small Indian woman wrote out a receipt.
-A man with a white towel draped over his shoulder entered the office.
+I was downtown in a little family business while a small Indian woman wrote out a receipt.
+A man with a cloth draped over his shoulder entered the office.
 He appeared to be around forty, average height with deep acne scars on his face.
 He seemed cheerful and I smiled when our eyes meet briefly.
 The man conducted his business quickly and left before I did.

-I left the office a moment afterwards and walked toward my truck.
+I left the business a moment afterwards and walked toward my truck.
 When I was within a few feet of my vehicle, I notice someone in my peripheral vision walking across the parking lot toward me.
-I glanced sideways and saw that it was the man who just left the office before I did.
-The white towel was draped over his arm then and he didn't change direction as he neared me.
+I glanced sideways and saw that it was the man who just left the building before I did.
+The cloth was draped over his arm then and he didn't change direction as he neared me.

 I felt suddenly uncomfortable and stepped quickly to unlock the door.
 Just as I started to step up into my truck, he was beside me.
 The man pointed a silver pistol at me and motioned for me to get into the truck.